mycelial/docs/docs/core-concepts/Architecture.md

 Mycelial offers a framework for developing custom connectors, enabling users to extend the system's capabilities to new data sources and destinations.

 ### Performance and Optimization
 Connector performance is critical for overall system efficiency.
-Mycelial connectors are optimized for high throughput and low latency, ensuring that data movement does not become a bottleneck in the data pipeline.
+Mycelial connectors are optimized for high throughput and low latency, ensuring that data movement does not become a bottleneck in the data workflow.

 ------------
 ## Transforms

 ### Definition and Functionality
-Transforms in Mycelial Software are specialized functions integral to the data processing pipeline.
+Transforms in Mycelial Software are specialized functions integral to the data processing workflow.
 Their primary role is to modify, process, and standardize data as it moves between sources and destinations, ensuring compatibility and maintaining data integrity.

 ### Types of Transforms